 When you first come home, you should limit all activity.
 Avoid any heavy lifting and, if you can, limit stair climbing.
-As time goes on, you can gradually increase your activity until you return to your normal routine.
+As time goes on begin slowly, you can gradually increase your activity until you return to your normal routine.

-This might take longer if you had a cesarean section.
+This might take longer if you had a c section.
+You don’t want to tear any stitches from your cesarean birth, give your body time to heal.
 Any heavy lifting or exercise routine should still be avoided until you discuss it with your doctor at your 6-week pp checkup.